-Fayetteville Former Firehouses
+Fayetteville Former and Historic Firehouses

 Chartered by the Legislature in 1791, the Fayetteville Fire Department is one of the oldest fire protection organizations in the state.
 Citizen fire companies first battled blazes with leather buckets.
 After a disastrous fire in 1831 destroyed 600 stores and homes, a hand engine from Boston was acquired.
 Named the Yankee, it was delivered by boat in 1832.
 Following the Civil War, two hand engine companies protected the town along with a hook and ladder company and bucket brigade.
 In 1884, Chief of the Department Captain James D. McNeill reorganized the fire department and a Silsby steam engine was placed in service.
 McNeill was also a founder of the state fireman's association which was organized a few years later.